Abrams' strategy to boost turnout: Early voting commitments - NewsBreak

 Beginning Sunday, the Democrat’s campaign will ask supporters to commit to vote at in-person polling sites during the first week of early voting, which opens Oct.
 17. The campaign will send digital commitment cards to targeted supporters via email and texts, with direct mail to follow.
 Field workers will ask voters to fill out commitment cards, with 2 million households slated for in-person visits.
 And the Abrams campaign will make pledge cards a standard part of its campaign events.

 The week-one commitment, with a voter going beyond simply committing to cast a ballot before early voting ends on Nov.
 4, is intentional.
 After adding an individual’s commitment to their profile in the campaign’s voter database, Abrams’ team will use publicly available turnout data to identify anyone who hasn’t followed through or had trouble casting a ballot.
-Anyone denied early ballot access will be routed to Georgia Democrats’ voter protection operation.
+Anyone denied early ballot access will be routed to Georgia Democrats’ voter protection operation, with “lots of time left” to rectify the situation, Groh-Wargo said.

-“If they’re not able to successfully vote there’s plenty of time left to still ensure that their vote can be cast,” said Esosa Osa, a senior adviser to the campaign.
-“That gets much harder when we’re talking about Election Day voting.”

-Groh-Wargo said that’s better than having mail ballots rejected or waiting until Election Day and, under new laws, not getting a provisional ballot until late on Nov.
+She said that’s better than the alternative options: having mail ballots rejected or waiting until Election Day and, under new laws, not getting a provisional ballot until late on Nov.
 8, with no other recourse.

 Georgia Democrats aren’t abandoning mail voting altogether.
 The state party and Abrams campaign together have targeted 500,000 reliable Democratic voters to cast mail ballots.
 They were identified based on their long history of using that method, rather than anything they did from 2018 forward when Democrats ratcheted up an emphasis on a mail and absentee process that Georgia Republicans had dominated previously.